Photo by duong thi hai yen

 “But at the same time, they are clearly disappointed by not having any visibility into what happens afterwards,” he said.
 “Feedback remains a one-way street and what consumers are yearning for is two-way dialogue.
 They want to know that their feedback is being acted upon in ways that will drive meaningful changes to the customer experience at the locations they frequent.”

-“Unfortunately, a lot of retailers fail at creating the transparency that customers desire,” adds Mr. Edwards.
+“Unfortunately, a lot of retailers fail at creating the transparency that customers desire,” added Mr. Edwards.

-Obviously, big box retailers are wasting billions of dollars in research.
+Obviously, big box retailers have been wasting billions of dollars in research.
 Hopefully, your company has a better track record.

 It’s imperative to act on valuable consumer feedback, and thank the customer.
 It’s good business.
 Besides, wouldn’t it be better to manage the dialogue?